verhovsky/books-futures-explained/src/3_generators_pin.md

 to both possible undefined behavior and other memory errors while using just safe Rust.
 This is a big problem!

-But now, let's prevent the segfault from happening using `Pin`.
+But now, let's prevent this problem using `Pin`.
 We'll discuss `Pin` more in the next chapter, but you'll get an introduction here by just reading the comments.